bnb-chain/bnb-chain.github.io/docs/wallet/staking.md

 ## How to Redelegate Your BNB with Binance Extension Wallet

-By staking you BNB, you participate in the selection process of BNB Smart Chain validators and earn rewards.
+By staking your BNB, you participate in the selection process of BNB Smart Chain validators and earn rewards.
 Staking BNB is critical for securing the network.
 Validators can self-bond, meaning they can delegate BNB to themselves, and they can also receive delegations from any other BNB holders.

-Redelegations between a unique delegator, source validator, and destination validator can only happen once every 7 days
+Redelegations between a unique delegator, source validator, and destination validator can only happen once every 7 days.

-- Click on "redelegate"
+- Click on **Redelegate**

 ![img](https://lh3.googleusercontent.com/mgnbGGdmvIfMyj5_cWTwOtaN-8uQn8t7hBaP5cZ297MH6-KE-v_pWRNl-sGjecPRp-K7eoKa4BvEFLYBvOxoPlO9Weq6RDijN2xvGC6-VhS8poycBwkOSOKGjtmw0jj-S1NdWsB-)

-- Select a new validator and redegelate amount
+- Select a new validator and input amount to redelegate

 ![img](https://lh4.googleusercontent.com/sQ23rDrcUIccCmjwHp0jgHRqgkJwm_nkPH2cvHiL5guqj3Xk-1VfPxbM_Okx_zCrJswFoaWq03fwFh0ATLKvEvVM-OmgVheFCNHbrK9Plw4tmilNO7UFSLYVBUjExSyrskiuNsPs)